 As a general rule, the answer to this question is simple: As often as you can.
 What, you ask?
 Why, as often as you can?
 If you don’t email your prospects over a period of time, they will forget who you are, or the timing might not be quite right.
 There’s a whole host of reasons.

 Since we can’t predict the exact buyer journey it pays dividends to create a wonderland of valuable and engaging content that your contacts can enjoy, and when the time is right, the pathway to becoming a client is always there.
 All roads lead to Rome.
-Rome being the start of the ‘Client’ part of the customer journey.
+Rome is the start of the ‘Client’ part of the customer journey.

 I always recommend that marketers aim for an email nurturing sequence of at least once a week, sometimes every day, or every couple of days.
 It really does depend on what is called the ‘buying cycle’ of what you sell.
 Some high-value buying decisions can take months, so bombarding someone’s inbox every day for months would be overkill.
 An email every week wouldn’t.